A bill of sale for an enslaved woman named Margaret who was pregnant at the time of the sale, 1858.

 By Francis A. Mitchell

 (the receipt whereof I do hereby acknowledge) have bargained and sold, and by these Presents do bargain, sell and deliver to the said Francis A. Mitchell.
-A certain female slave named Margaret warranted [some?] and presumed to be in a state of pregnancy
+A certain female slave named Margaret warranted [[object Object]] and presumed to be in a state of pregnancy

 TO HAVE AND TO HOLD the said: Slave Margaret with her future issue and increase